abasso78/spy-extension/README.md

 - Clone the repo
 - Install dependencies with `yarn`

-One-off build:
+Standalone build:
 - Run `yarn build`

-Dev/watch: run it and stop it with Ctrl+C when you want to exit:
+Development - run it and stop it with Ctrl+C when you want to exit:
 - Run `yarn start`
 - Load the `dist/` directory to your browser